 If you can’t make it to the game, you can watch the online video stream with Ben Tressel and John Wahlstrom.

 Follow @plhsfootball, @pl4lstreaming and @pllakers on Twitter for updates.

-Be sure to check back next week for a recap of the Maple Grove game and preview of the Week 3 matchup against Eden Prairie.
+Be sure to check back next week for a recap of the Wayzata game as well as a preview of the upcoming matchup against Edina.

 Taylor Smith can be reached at firstname.lastname@example.org or on Twitter at @taysmith2013.